 Assessment of the current state in self-assessment forms

-Concepts and methods, for example, for more creativity or project and time management
+Concepts and methods, for example for more creativity or project and time management

-Soft Skills: Content for Face-to-Face Sessions
+Soft Skills: Content for In-Person Sessions

 Practical exercises under the guidance of an experienced trainer